There are three red-eared sliders at Seneca Park Zoo.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 Humans are the greatest enemy of red-eared sliders.
 Each year, turtles are harmed; mainly from habitat destruction and pollution.

-Red-eared sliders are from the southeastern United States as well as in New York State!
+Red-eared sliders are from the southeastern United States and also live in New York State.
 They can often be found basking on logs or stumps in or near water.

 Omnivore.
 Adults feed on plant and animal matter.
 They like to eat snails, tadpoles and fish, as well as duckweed and water lilies.

 The red-eared slider gets its name from the red stripe that can be seen from behind the eyes and extending all the way to the neck.

 These turtles are common pets throughout the world.

 Red-eared sliders are mainly aquatic, but leave the water to bask in the sun and to lay eggs.